 Circumstances Can Change Our Running Pace

-After I received the gift of praying in tongues I began to be attacked by Satan, just like my dad.
+After I received the gift of praying in tongues I began to be attacked by Satan.
 I was living at my parents house at the time, and I remember being asleep one night and waking up with a terrible feeling of dread surrounding me.

 When I sat up I saw a demon outside my window, staring at me.
 I shut my eyes as tight as I could and prayed and declared the name of Jesus over myself, my room, and my life.
 To say I was terrified would be an understatement.

 The next day I was telling my mom about this and she freaked out.
 That night my dad anointed my room with oil and prayed over it.
 Those attacks never happened again.
-And something happened, my faith began to grow.
+Something else happened, my faith began to grow.

 My faith began to grow because I saw the power of my dad's prayer and the power of the anointed oil.
 But my faith also started growing because I realized that me praying in tongues was shaking the demonic realm, or they wouldn't have come for me.
 Those two instances in my life changed the way I saw prayer.